vnbvvcnmbJian/pdsnd_github/README.md

 ### Date created
-Include the date you created this project and README file.
+Bikeshare in three cities 20200114 and README file.

 ### Project Title
-Replace the Project Title
+bikeshare

 ### Description
-Describe what your project is about and what it does
+Analysis of the bike share data in three cities, Chicago, Washington and New york city.

 ### Files used
-Include the files used
+Include the files used bikeshare.py and the raw data in csv

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.